rspamd/rspamd/doc/faq.md

 }
 ```

 Another option is to disable spam filtering for some senders or recipients based on [user settings](https://rspamd.com/doc/settings.html).
-You might set `want_spam = yes` in settings' action and rspamd would skip messages that satisfy a particular settings rule's conditions.
+You can specify `want_spam = yes` in a settings action and rspamd would skip messages that satisfy a particular settings rule's conditions.

 ### What are filters, pre-filters and post-filters
 Rspamd allows different types of filters depending on time of execution.